Khejuri II: Khijri

 Khijri (or Khejuri) today is a small village about 125 kilometres south of Calcutta on the right bank of the Hooghly River.

 Sixteenth century maps project an emerging island in the area.
 Seventeenth-century maps show two islands – Khejuri and Hijli.
 The entire area was submerged under water.
 Long embankments have been built to keep the saline water away and the land recovered with great effort.
 In the days of the Nawabs of Bengal, this area had many salt pans.
 In the early days of the East India Company, the port and the town flourished at Khejuri.

 In the first half of the 19th century it was known to the British as Kedgeree.
 The British established their control over the area in 1765 and by 1780 had established a port and factory there.

 A light-house was built in 1810 at Dariapur, a village about five miles south of Khejuri.
 It is near the mouth of the Rasulpur River.
 It stood 75 feet high and was visible for 15 miles.
 It still exists today and works though not required by any mariner or ships.
 People from various parts of India come to visit this historical place.
-It's also here where Bankim Chandra Chatterjee's novel's Kapalkundala temple is situated.
+It's also here where Bankim Chandra Chatterjee's novel's Kapalkundala Temple is situated.
 Sagar Light House is located 13 miles away across the river on Sagar Island.
 Kaukhali light-house was abandoned in 1925.

 Raja Rammohun Roy sailed for England from Khejuri port in 1825.

 Later in the 18th century the British established the post office that was one of the most important and oldest post offices in Bengal.
 Vessels sailing to Calcutta from elsewhere would generally stop there to land their mail for onward carriage to Calcutta by land.
 (Adverse tides or winds might otherwise delay the mail's arrival by vessel.)
 The postmaster at Kedgeree maintained a small fleet of row boats to meet arriving and departing vessels, collecting mail from the arrivals and sending last minute mails on the departures.

 In 1851-52, the British government laid an underwater telegraph cable 2,070 yards long across up the Hooghly at Diamond Harbour, and another, 1,400 yards long, across the Haldi River at Kedgeree.

 Unfortunately, on 5 October 1864, a terrible cyclone came ashore directly on Kedgeree.
 The cyclone destroyed the town, port and the surrounding area as far as Calcutta.
 It also killed 60,000 people in the region and destroyed more than 160 vessels as it brought with it a wave of water some 25 to 30 feet above the high-water mark.
 Khijri never recovered from the devastation.
 The cyclone was probably the single largest disaster ever to hit British shipping.

-The town contains an old English cemetery where Europeans who died on shipboard on the way to Calcutta are buried.
+The town contains an old Khejuri British Cemetery where Europeans who died on shipboard on the way to Calcutta are buried.
 Many of the headstones are still legible and the oldest dates from circa 1800.

 As Kolkata grew in importance Khejuri lost its usefulness to the British.